-All plants, whether they are land plants or aquatic plants, they all have some forms of root systems.
-Some of these systems can be simple, while others are very complicated.
+All plants, whether they are land plants or aquatic plants, have some form of root system.
+Some of these systems are simple, while others are very complicated.

 Table of Contents

 The 10 Best Substrates For Your Planted Tanks

 There are many brands and types of substrate on the market.
 Sometimes they are composed of different chemical compounds.
 Sometimes they are different in characteristics.
 With so many choices regarding substrate, it can be confusing to choose the most appropriate substrate for your tank.

 We have done some intense research and scouted the market for you, and we are glad to present to you this list of the top 10 substrates for your planted tank.

 |Picture||Planted Tank Substrate||Size||Links|

 |Carib Sea Eco Complete Planted Black Aquarium Substrate||20 Pounds|

 |Seachem Flourite Black Clay Gravel||15.4 Pounds|

 |Fluval Plant and Shrimp Stratum||4.4, 8.8, 17.6 Pounds|